Steven M. Weiser

 - Steven received his law degree from the University of Denver where he was a member of the editorial board of the Denver University Law Review and received a Scholastic Excellence Award in Estate and Gift Taxation.
 Steven also received his LL.M. in Taxation from the University of Denver

 Steven has published articles in the Denver University Law Review, The Colorado Lawyer, and Colorado Real Estate Journal.
 He has also written a chapter on U.S. law in the publication E-Commerce and the Law of Digital Signatures, and a chapter on Taxation in Lawyer’s Professional Liability in Colorado (2d ed.).
-He is a frequent lecturer on tax-related subjects for continuing legal education classes, and holds an honorarium at the University of Colorado at Denver, Graduate School of Business where he teaches International Taxation.
+He is a frequent lecturer on tax-related subjects for continuing legal education classes, and held an honorarium at the University of Colorado at Denver, Graduate School of Business where he teaches International Taxation.

 - Estate Planning

 - Business Formations, Structures and Planning